burningpony/Credence_Goods/README.md

 -Notes on accuracy mechanism below.

-#### Known remaining TODO:
+#### TODO:

+-Payments Calculations seem to be a little bit bugged

--Emmanuel and I will be running through the experiment, to ensure it is behaving as we expect, giving it more of a stress test to ensure that the experiment will run in larger groups as best as we can.
+-Running through the experiment, to ensure it is behaving as we expect, giving it more of a stress test to ensure that the experiment will run in larger groups as best as we can.
 Ensuring indexes and querying can handle larger groups as well.

 -Images for quizzes, we will be generating images for the quizzes and setting the correct answers as best as we can.